top of page

 Boggy Meadow Farm, located in Walpole, NH, producing farmstead cheeses, will install a Johnson-Su compost bioreactor, to create a fungal-rich compost to improve on-farm soil health.
 Learn more about Boggy Meadow Farm, here!

 Brookfield Farm, a certified Organic Dairy Farm in Walpole, NH, will apply potassium to select fields to increase the quality and quantity of forage, improve soil health, and improve plant resilience during extreme weather conditions and drought.
+Through an additional grant awarded project in 2024, they will also install a fre-heater to increase their farm's energy efficiency and reduce their carbon footprint!
 Learn more about Brookfield Farm, here!

 Deer Hill Farm, a diversified farm in Hinsdale, NH, will install a water supply system to support cattle and accommodate and increased rotational grazing to improve soil health.
 The new water supply system is being designed to prevent unnecessary watering, minimize excessive water runoff, and to decrease soil erosion and pasture destruction from water runoff.

-Dog Days Farm, a 3-season mixed vegetable, fruit and herb farm in Fitzwilliam, NH, will purchase a Red Dragon tractor mounted flame weeder.
+Dog Days Farm, a 3-season mixed vegetable, fruit and herb farm in Fitzwilliam, NH, purchased a Red Dragon tractor mounted flame weeder.
 Flame weeding will reduce tillage on open vegetable beds, improving soil health and promoting carbon sequestration.
 Learn more about Dog Days Farm, here!

 Gentile Family Homestead, located in Fitzwilliam, NH, selling pasture based beef and pork directly to the community, will install an automatic cattle watering system, conserving water during periods of drought.
 Learn more about Gentile Family Homestead, here!

 Lucky 13 Farm, a diversified vegetable farm, located in Winchester, NH, will purchase a stone burrier to improve soil health, reduce tillage, and promote carbon sequestration.
+Through an additional grant awarded project in 2024, they will purchase a crown bed mulch layer, to improve their farm's soil health and increase their water management efficiency.
 Learn more about Lucky 13 Farm, here!

 Manning Hill Farm, a diversified dairy farm, located in Winchester, NH, also selling all natural grass beef beef, pasture raised pork, chicken and eggs, and hay will clear pasture pine and install paddock fencing to increase space for rotational grazing.
 Rotational grazing will improve pasture soil health, promote carbon sequestration, and will also give rest time for fields during periods of drought.
 Learn more about Manning Hill Farm, here!